-By all indications the business climate in 2016 will be slightly better than 2015.
+By all indications the business climate this year will be slightly better than last.
 The economy will continue to improve, and marketers will see a little extra budget in their stockings.
 However, there will be more agencies competing for those marketers.
-Experts predict about 8 – 10% growth in new “ad agencies” and U.S. ad agency employment is at its highest level since 2001.
-To make 2016 a great year, agency owners need to refocus their brand around the things that offer the highest value to their best-fit prospects to solve their marketing challenges.
+Experts predict about 8 – 10% growth in new “ad agencies” and ad agency employment is at its highest level since 2001.
+To make this year a great year, agency owners need to refocus their value proposition around the things that hold the highest value to their best-fit prospects - the things that solve their toughest marketing challenges.
 Sound familiar?
 It's the same every year!

 More competition from more sides